 By using probe predicates, regardless of how large the base table is, Derby only has to probe the index a maximum of N times, where N is the size of the IN list.
 If N is significantly less than the number of rows in the table, or is significantly less than the number of rows between the minimum value and the maximum value in the IN list, selective probing ensures that Derby does not spend time reading unnecessary rows from disk.

 NOT IN predicate transformations

-NOT IN lists are transformed into multiple predicates that use the <> operator. <> predicates are not optimizable, but they are sargable (See Internal language transformations).
+NOT IN lists are transformed into multiple predicates that use the <> operator.

+<> predicates are not optimizable, but they are sargable.
 For example:

+'''

-orig\airport NOT IN ('ABQ', 'AKL', 'DSM')
+orig_airport NOT IN ('ABQ', 'AKL', 'DSM')

+'''